CBU-EGR102-IoT-Team/CBU_IoT_Web_Application/README.md

     }

 To customize the look of the added datalabels you must add the "datalabels" configuration option to the chart ([all text options should work here](https://chartjs-plugin-datalabels.netlify.app/guide/options.html) in addition to some others).

+## Backend
+To be written!
+## Devitia Team
+Devitia is a cloud based software development team founded at California Baptist University.
+Devitia is entirely student lead, and provides software solutions for both internal and external clients.
+To learn more or to get in touch with us please visit us at our [website](https://www.devitia.net/).